featurevisor/featurevisor-ruby/README.md

 This package also provides a CLI tool for running your Featurevisor [project](https://featurevisor.com/docs/projects/)'s test specs and benchmarking against this Ruby SDK.

 - Global installation: you can access it as `featurevisor`
-- Local installation: you can access it as `vendor/bundle/ruby/X.Y.Z/bin/featurevisor`
+- Local installation: you can access it as `bundle exec featurevisor`
 - From this repository: you can access it as `bin/featurevisor`

 ### Test